Landscaping and Gardening

 Bee Culture touts itself as “the magazine of American beekeeping.”

 The Pollinator Partnership is a non-profit 501©3 organization– the largest organization in the world dedicated exclusively to the protection and promotion of pollinators and their ecosystems.
+Consider registering your meadow with Pollinator Partnership’s Simply Have Areas Reserved for the Environment (S.H.A.R.E.) program, with a goal to have 1,000,000 pollinator meadows planted across the country.
+This free registry is an easy way to make a difference.

 The Xerces Society for Invertebrate Conservation is a nonprofit organization that protects wildlife through the conservation of invertebrates and their habitat.